pulumi/pulumi/docs/mupack.md

 ### Smaller Items

 MuIL doesn't currently support "attributes" (a.k.a., decorators).
-This isn't for any principled reason other than the lack of a need for them and, as such, attributes may be something we consider adding at a lter date.
+This isn't for any principled reason other than the lack of a need for them and, as such, attributes may be something we consider adding at a later date.

 ## Open Questions